Unconventional Floquet topological phases from quantum engineering of band inversion surfaces: Acknowledgements

-We thank Jinyi Zhang, Chang-Rui Yi, and Shuai Chen for helpful discussions.
-This work is supported by National Natural Science Foundation of China (Grants No. 11825401), the Open Project of Shenzhen Institute of Quantum Science and Engineering (Grant No. SIQSE202003), and the Strategic Priority Research Program of Chinese Academy of Science (Grant No. XDB28000000).
+We thank Lin Zhang, Jinyi Zhang, Chang-Rui Yi, and Shuai Chen for helpful discussions.
+This work was supported by National Key Research and Development Program of China (2021YFA1400900), the National Natural Science Foundation of China (Grants No. 11825401), and the Open Project of Shenzhen Institute of Quantum Science and Engineering (Grant No. SIQSE202003).
 L. Z. also acknowledges support from the startup grant of Huazhong University of Science and Technology (Grant No. 3004012191).